6 Best E-commerce Platforms of 2025: My Review

 What G2 users dislike about Ecwid:

 I tend to make multiple products from one logo; I just wish as I created the first product, I could choose what product I want to accompany a whole outfit or home decor in one fell swoop.
-Ecwid gives about five options at a time for clothing; I am a power user, and I'd like to see at least 15-20 options to quickly create several products at the same time, basically better batch processing of multiple products, also mock-up downloads, should be a bit more streamlined.
+Ecwid gives about five options at a time for clothing; I am a power user, and I'd like to see at least 15-20 options to quickly create several products at the same time, basically better batch processing of multiple products, and mock-up downloads should be a bit more streamlined.

 - Ecwid Review, Shindon B